Miso Pork and Eggplant Stir-Fry is a deliciously easy weeknight meal of tender pork and eggplant soaked in a savory miso sauce.

 - Add the sauce and lower the heat to medium-low heat.

-- Cook covered for 5 minutes.
+- Cook, covered, for 5 minutes.
 If there is not enough liquid/steam, add 1 Tbsp water.

 - When the eggplant is tender, turn off the heat.
 The Miso Pork and Eggplant Stir-Fry is now ready to serve.
-To serve it as a donburi rice bowl, divide 2 servings cooked Japanese short-grain rice in donburi bowls and serve the stir-fry on top.
+To serve it as a donburi rice bowl, divide 2 servings cooked Japanese short-grain rice into donburi (large) bowls and serve the stir-fry on top.
 Garnish with sliced green onion on top.

 Hello!
 I love this recipe but am also on the hunt for one of my favourite dishes that my Japanese mother cooks, a miso eggplant and green pepper stir fry, does Nami have a recipe for this also?
 Thank you! 😊 Jenny